-This corn was stewarded by Mr. Manning Farmer on his land in the Dark Corner area of South Carolina for for most of his 96 years.
-First grown by his uncle and father, Mr. Farmer has been growing and keeping this seed pure since the 40's and we are very grateful to him for it.
+This corn was stewarded by Mr. Manning Farmer on his land in the Dark Corner area of Inman, South Carolina for most of his 96 years.
+First grown by his uncle and his father, Mr. Farmer has been growing and keeping this seed pure since the 40's and we are very grateful to him for it.

 |Average Seed / oz||Seed / 100' Row||Average Yield / 100' Row||Days to Harvest|

 |Mature Spacing||Days to Sprout||Production Cycle||Seed Viability|

 Know when to plant.
 Depending on your region and the type of corn you are planting, you will need to plant seeds at a different time.
 Typically, the best time to plant is mid-May to late-June.
 Be wary of planting too early, since the seeds will rot if the soil is too cold.
 If you have a soil thermometer, check the temperature regularly and wait to plant until the soil reaches 65ºF.

 Corn likes to grow in areas of full sun, so select a garden plot that is out in the open.
 Try to choose an area relatively free of weeds, as corn has a difficult time competing.